 Revenues are budgeted by source.
 Expenditures are budgeted by objects as follows: services and supplies, other charges, and capital outlay.
 This constitutes the legal level of control.
 Expenditures may not exceed appropriations for travel, transportation and education.
-Budget revisions between object levels, for travel, transportation, and education, or specific capital outlays are subject to final approval by Board of Supervisors.
+Budget revisions between object levels, for travel, transportation, and education, or specific capital outlays are subject to final approval by the Board of Supervisors.
 Revisions less than \$5,000 within the object levels (excluding transportation, travel & education and specific capital outlays) can be approved by the County Administrative Officer.
-There were no revisions to the budget made throughout the year.